-Hall began teaching at Bay Path University as an Adjunct Professor in 2004 and was appointed to a full-time position beginning in fall of 2006.
+Hall began teaching at Bay Path University as an Adjunct Professor in 2004 and was appointed to a full-time position beginning in fall of 2006 and in 2018 she received her appointment as Professor of Psychology.
 Since joining Bay Path University she has developed three new courses within the Forensic Psychology program which are now required: The Survey of Forensic Psychology, the Psychology of Female Offenders, and the Advanced Seminar in Forensic Psychology.
 Other courses taught by Hall include Domestic Violence, Forensic Psychology, the Psychology of Criminal Behavior, Social Psychology, Counseling Psychology, Abnormal Psychology, the Psychology of Women, Adolescent and Adult Development, Social Problems, Introduction to Psychology, and the First Year Experience.
-Hall also developed the Psychopathology course as part of the Master’s in Developmental Psychology program, and was part of the accreditation process for the graduate Physician Assistant program which she also teaches in.
+Hall also developed the Psychopathology course as part of the Master’s in Developmental Psychology program and was part of the accreditation process for the graduate Physician Assistant program which she also teaches in.

-Hall obtained a Doctorate of Education in Educational Psychology degree from American International College, and a Master’s degree in Counseling and Psychological Services with a concentration in Clinical Mental Health Counseling from Springfield College.
+Hall obtained a Doctorate of Education in Educational Psychology degree from American International College and a Master’s degree in Counseling and Psychological Services with a concentration in Clinical Mental Health Counseling from Springfield College.
 She earned her baccalaureate degree in Psychology from Our Lady of the Elms College, graduating with Summa Cum Laude honors.
-She is also a graduate of Springfield Technical Community College, earning an Associate in Science degree in Business Administration with a concentration in Finance.
+She is also a graduate of Springfield Technical Community College, earning an Associate

 Hall is a Licensed Mental Health Counselor and a member of the American Psychological Association.
 Additionally, Hall is a member of the National Association of Forensic Counselors and holds certifications as a Clinically Certified Forensic Counselor and a Certified Clinical Criminal Justice Specialist.
 Hall is also a Certified Personality Disorder Treatment Specialist, a Certified Anger and Depression Management Specialist, and a Certified CANS assessor (Child and Adolescent Needs and Strengths).
 Hall is the 2010 recipient of the Bay Path University President’s Award for Excellence in Innovative Thinking.
 Hall has been inducted into the Psi Chi National Honor Society in Psychology and the Alpha Sigma Lambda National Honor Society.
 Hall has presented at various professional conferences including the American Mental Health Counselor Association’s annual conference in Boston, the American Counseling Association’s Annual Conference in Washington, D.C., and the Through Her Eyes: The Experience of Girls in the Juvenile Justice System conference in Springfield, MA.
 Hall has also presented on a variety of topics related to juvenile offenders and recidivism.